theforeman/rfcs/text/0001-PXE-Booting-UEFI.md

 # Detailed design
 [design]: #detailed-design

 Initial testing was done to get UEFI working on PXELinux and it looks like stable version of Syslinux (= PXELinux), which is currently 6.02, does not appear to support PXE booting correctly (at least not with TianoCore UEFI ROM in QEMU/KVM).
-The only version which was found working was 6.03-pre20.
+The only version which was found working was 6.03-pre20, but there is no stable release yet with UEFI support.

 Additionally, there is no PXELinux version with UEFI support in RHEL6 and RHEL7 and both systems ship with Grub (versions 1 and 2 respectively).
 Grub is more mature when it comes to UEFI support and since it can boot via PXE and Foreman already supports Grub1, it is more feasible to get UEFI working via officially supported Grub.
 To have complete support matrix, PXELinux will be part of this implementation, but hardware support (and thus testing) will be limited.